 - Copy editing — $0.03 per word

 At Palmetto Publishing, we start our editing process as soon as you turn in your manuscript.
-The turnaround time is two business days per 10,000 words for copy editing and line editing.
-Developmental editing is on a consultation basis so that it will take longer depending on the author’s responsiveness.
-Our editing services include
+Our editing services include:

-- Feedback on the effectiveness of plot, structure, and characterization
+- Feedback on the effectiveness of style, clarity, and characterization

 - Suggestions for improving tone and organization